 Sorrel Pindar BSc (Ost), MPhil, Registered Osteopath & Health Coach

 In 2007 I trained as a Perrin practitioner which enabled me to offer treatment for chronic fatigue syndrome/ME, using the Perrin TechniqueTM.
-Since then, I have treated dozens of patients suffering from CFS/ME and many have been able to resume a normal life.
+Since then, I have treated hundreds of patients suffering from CFS/ME and fibromyalgia and many have been able to resume a normal life.

 I am registered with the General Osteopathic Council (GOsC), which exists to protect patients by ensuring that osteopaths meet the required professional standards.
-I am also a member of the Institute of Osteopathy and of OPRAA, the association for visceral osteopathy.
+I am also a member of the Institute of Osteopathy.
 I participate in an ongoing programme of continued learning, to ensure that my skills and knowledge are kept up-to-date.